barryCFlynn/Luxe_TimePieces/README.md

 ## Main Feature
 * This is the main form of the site and serves to provide a way for a user to offer to sell their watch on the site.
-* Numerous questions using an array of inputs.
+* Numerous questions using an array of inputs including file upload, checkbox, radio, country select, email and date of birth.
 * On Submit will direct to thanks.html which is the form submit acknowledgment page

 <img src="assets/images/README-images/sell.png" alt="Description">

 ## Challenges
-* I really wanted the main form to be a questionnaire on opting to sell a watch, this allowed the use of many input types.
+ I really wanted the main form to be a questionnaire on opting to sell a watch, this allowed the use of many input types to gather the necessary information for sourcing luxury watches from anywhere in the world.

 ## Testing
 <details>